 Will my insurance cover your services?

 Most private insurance companies provide some coverage for services.
-It is a good idea to review your policy with your insurance provider before your appointment to determine how much coverage you have per year and if your insurance provides coverage for Social Work Services.
+It is a good idea to review your policy with your insurance provider before your appointment to determine how much coverage you have per year and if your insurance provides coverage for Social Work Services and Psychology Services

 Do you bill my insurance company directly?

-I am also an approved Blue Cross provider for Veterans and Canadian Armed Forces
+Direct Billing is offered for Blue Cross, for Veterans and Canadian Armed Forces

 All other insurance companies are not direct billing so the balance of your session is due at the end of your appointment with me.
 You will be provided a receipt that you can submit to your Insurance Company if you have Insurance Coverage.